HaojiaWu/CellScopes.jl/README.md

 ```
 docker run -it --rm thehumphreyslab/cellscopes
 ```
 The container's Port ID for ```cellscopes``` is 5237.
-A tutorial for connecting to Docker Jupyter Notebook on the remote server from a local terminal will be provided soon.
+A tutorial for connecting to Docker Jupyter Notebook on the remote server from a local terminal [can be found here](https://github.com/HaojiaWu/CellScopes.jl/blob/main/docs/docker_tutorial/CellScopes_for_Docker24.0.5.md#option-2-directly-load-cellscopes-in-os_1-and-mount-a-volume-for-data-access).

 ## 2. Tutorials